 To date, Canadian corporations preferred to charge relatively higher prices to U.S. related companies to maximize Canadian income, since Canada’s corporate tax rates were lower than U.S. corporate rates.
 However, the transfer pricing rules mitigate the transfer of tax between the jurisdictions as they require corporations to adopt an arm’s length principle in dealing with related international corporations.
 It is important to document the basis for the transfer pricing.
 The new 2017 US tax rules may also affect the preference for allocation between the countries.

 Establishing transfer prices that will be acceptable to the CRA and IRS requires careful planning.
-Talk to an experienced cross-border accountant early in the process to reduce your risk of being penalized.
+Talk to an experienced cross-border accountant early in the process to reduce your risk of being penalized, or contact us today.